Vol. II / No. 10 Recovery Roofer Ottawa · April 2026

 A lot of the harder things came from my own self-talk.
 Internal thoughts, problematic emotions, old operating software trying to boot back up.

 I didn't trust anyone.
 I had a self-belief of: this is who I am, this is what I know, my way works better.
 The patterns that kept me safe in survival mode — stay small, don't be noticed, don't ask questions, create carnage to get what I want — those don't work on the outside.
+The weight a record carries into every room is something I've written about in Life With a Record in Canada.
 But they feel familiar, so you run them anyway.

 The contingency trap